sohumbel/Internship-Tracker/README.md

 - `main.py`: The main script containing the menu loop and user interface.
 - `funs.py`: Contains helper functions for database operations and application management.

+## Future Feature
+- **Follow-Up Status Integration**: Will integrate with Google Calendar and input automated follow-up reminders based on follow-up status